aptly-io/psga/README.md

 PySimpleGUI is like the _View_ in the _Model-View-Controller_ paradigm.
 For less complex user interfaces its typical if-event-then-action loop (that takes the role of _Controller_) works fine.
-However this event-loop approach becomes unwieldy for larger user interfaces.
+However this event-loop approach becomes unwieldy to maintain for larger user interfaces.

 PSGA tries to mitigate this by adding the following:
-- The `@psga.action()` decorator turns a method or function into an `Action`.
+- The `@psga.action()` decorator turns a method (or function) in an `Action`.
-  An action wraps both the handler and a key to respectively handle and name the event.
+  This action wraps both a handler and a event name (key) to respectively handle and name the event.
-- A `Controller` class groups a bunch of handlers for processing user input and updating the corresponding views.
+- A `Controller` class groups and registers related handlers for processing user input and updating the corresponding view.
+  Using controllers the source code becomes more maintainable and structured.
 - A `Dispatcher` class has a loop that reads the events from a `sg.Window`.
   Each event's value is then dispatched to the handler that was prior registered by the `Controller`('s).
+  Manual registering is also possible (see the example).

+It is easy to gradually refactor existing source code with the _PSGA_ feature.
-The MVC's _Model_ is still for the developer to design and implement.
+The _Model_ of the MVC is still for the developer to design and implement.

+Note:
-Note that PySimpleGUI tries to get away with the _call-back_ and _classes_.
+- PySimpleGUI states in its documentation to get away with difficult concepts like _call-backs_, _classes_...
-But in a way, PSGA brings these back with the _action handler_.
+  In a way, `action` and `Controller` brings that back (so you might not like this).
+- While this module and python-tkinter have respectively a MIT or BSD license _type_, PySimpleGUI is LGPL.

 ## Examples